+So not only do preferred carriers blacklist you for 6 months but if you were caught by law enforcement driving without car insurance, they can surcharge you sometimes up to three years.
 Many preferred car insurance carriers treat being caught by law enforcement without insurance the same as a speeding ticket.

-In an At-Fault Car Accident with No Car Insurance in Michigan
+At-Fault Car Accidents With No Car Insurance

 A car accident with no car insurance in Michigan can result in triple penalties.
 You will face the penalties from the Secretary of State, your future insurance provider, and be held personally responsible for the injured party’s pain and suffering.